shivannis/xandr-docs-public/xandr-docs/articles/invest/broker-fees.md

 ---
 title: Microsoft Invest - Broker Fees
-description: In this module, understand what broker fees are in historical data.
+description: In this article, understand what broker fees are in historical data.
 Broker fees have been replaced by partner fees for ALIs and PGLIs.
 ---

 # Microsoft Invest - Broker fees